pfeffer90/unbias/README.md

      - set up jupyter hub accounts for the people to play
      - think of how many trials/rounds we need in each of the two experiments
      - appropriate choice of learning rate and convergence check of the gradient descent
+     - set up interface with feedback
+     - how to sync data from server? makefile with syncing data
      - problem with saving model parameters for history length larger than one

  ### Possible extensions